 One of the improvements DLSS 2.0 is supposed to bring is strong image quality in areas with moving objects.
 The updated rendering in the above fan image looks far better than the image using DLSS 1.0, which actually looked noticeably worse than having DLSS off.

 DLSS 2.0 is also supposed to provide an improvement over standard DLSS in areas of the image where details are more subtle.

 Nvidia promised that DLSS 2.0 would result in greater game adoption.
 That's because the original DLSS required training the AI network for every new game needed DLSS support.
 DLSS 2.0 uses a generalized network, meaning it works across all games and is trained by using "non-game-specific content," as per Nvidia.

 For a game to support the original DLSS, the developer had to implement it, and then the AI network had to be trained specifically for that game.
 With DLSS 2.0, that latter step is eliminated.
 The game developer still has to implement DLSS 2.0, but it should take a lot less work, since it's a general AI network.
 It also means updates to the DLSS engine (in the drivers) can improve quality for existing games.
-Unreal Engine 4 and Unity have both also added DLSS 2.0 support, which means it's trivial for games based on those engines to enable the feature.
+Unreal Engine 4 and Unreal Engine 5 have DLSS 2.0 support, and Unity will add it via its 2021.2 update this year.
+That makes trivial for games based on those engines to enable the feature.

 How Does DLSS Work?

 Both the original DLSS and DLSS 2.0 work with Nvidia's NGX supercomputer for training of their respective AI networks, as well as RTX cards' Tensor Cores, which are used for AI-based rendering.